 It’s never a good idea to submit a late tax return.
 When you do, your tax bill starts growing, thanks to penalties and interest charges.
 These can quickly spiral, making it harder and harder for you to settle what you owe.

-Despite being given extra time to submit our income tax returns, 1.3 million people still hadn’t filed theirs by 28th February.
-If you are one of them, you now have to pay a £100 fine.
+It is estimated that over a million people due to file still hadn’t filed their return by 31 January.
+If you are one of them, you will have to pay a £100 fine.
 Unfortunately, this is something you cannot avoid.

 However, if you still haven’t submitted your tax return, it’s crucial that you do so as soon as possible.
 Once your return is 3 months late, you’ll start being charged £10 per day for up to 90 days.
 If you submit your return 6 months late, you’ll be hit with either a penalty of £300 or 5% of the tax due (whichever is higher).
 Get to 12 months and you’ll be forced to cough up another £300 or 5% of the tax due.